-University Hospital of North Staffordshire (UHNS; the establishment) was found to have met all HTA standards.
+The establishment was found to have met all HTA standards relating to each theme.

-Examples of strengths and good practice are included in the concluding comments section of the report.
+Particular examples of strengths and good practice are included in the concluding comments section of the report.

 The HTA's regulatory requirements

 The HTA must assure itself that the Designated Individual, Licence Holder, premises and practices are suitable.